peterda84/peterda84.github.io/_posts/2022-11-06-install-ubuntu.md

 ![image3](/assets/images/ubuntu/rpi_imager03.png)

-### Step3: Insert the SD card on your computer.
+### Step3: Insert an SD card into your computer.
 Open the Imager and click on the button 'Choose OS'.

 ![image4](/assets/images/ubuntu/rpi_imager04.png)